Donmark2k/My_portfolio/README.md

 ### Deployment

-You can deploy this project using:
+You can deploy this project using: github

 <!--
 Example: